Matilda and the Ramsay Bunch

 Matilda and the Ramsay Bunch is a British CBBC cooking entertainment programme which follows Gordon Ramsay and family on their summer holidays.
 In December 2014 CBBC announced that they had commissioned a new cooking show aimed at children with the first episode airing on 14 April 2015.
 Series one of the show follows the Ramsay family through their summer holiday in Los Angeles while Gordon's daughter, main star Matilda "Tilly" Ramsay, cooks up a meal to take out or have at home.
 Five seasons were produced, the last airing in 2019.

 Summary

 The show follows the daughter of renowned chef Gordon Ramsay as the family heads off on their summer holidays in Los Angeles.
-Matilda cooks her way through the very best of US and British dishes whilst blogging along the way for the CBBC website, adding her own unique twists to the food.
+Matilda cooks her way through the very best of American and British dishes whilst blogging along the way for the CBBC website, adding her own unique twists to the food.
 Each episode has its own theme, and Tilly cooks a meal for her family according to the theme whilst the rest of the family - Jack, Megan and Holly - travel around their current city trying out new activities and taking part in challenges against each other.
 The family also take their summer holidays in the U.K as well, trying out many different British activities from rock climbing to making rafts in the sea.